xxxFilosoFxxx/Machine_learning/README.md

 ### Using PyTorch

 - In [this file](https://github.com/xxxFilosoFxxx/Machine_learning/blob/master/GAN/GAN_height_and_weight.ipynb) a generative-adversarial network was used using the example of height-weight data.
 The pandas library was used and the data normalized.

+### MNIST

+- In [this file](https://github.com/xxxFilosoFxxx/Machine_learning/blob/master/MNIST%20even%20numbers/MNIST_even_numbers.ipynb) using only numpy library (with little learning time) handwritten numbers were classified into even and odd.